 - Compatible across a wide range of cranksets

 - Easy to install

 Stages power meters (specifically their left-crank arms) have been very popular for a number of years now.
 They feature 200 hours of battery life, are lightweight – adding only 20 grams to the weight of the crank arm and are compatible with both ANT+ and Bluetooth SMART devices.
-In addition, what also sets Stages apart from others, is they make a power meter for almost any crankset, including Shimano, SRAM, FSA, Campagnolo and Cannondale.
+In addition, Stages makes a power meter for almost any crankset, including Shimano, SRAM, FSA, Campagnolo and Cannondale.